 Maverick Scholars Freshman Interest Groups

 Many students participating in one of UT Arlington's Freshman Interest Groups, or FIGs, will take a UNIV 1131 first-year seminar.
 This unique course, taught by a Peer Academic Leader with assistance from UT Arlington faculty and staff, is focused on success in a student's major.
 Topics explored include building successful academic skills, getting involved in college, pursing research opportunities, and best positioning yourself for internships and career opportunities.
 This one or three-hour seminar serves as the cornerstone of the FIG experience.

-UT Arlington's First-Year Experience Course
+MAVS 1000 – UT Arlington’s First Year Experience Course (FYE)